A Testimonial from 2017:

-A deposit of $500 is required to reserve your wedding date and should be paid at the time St. Christopher’s agrees to perform your wedding.
+A deposit of $750 is required to reserve your wedding date and should be paid once St. Christopher’s agrees to perform your wedding.
 The deposit is non-refundable if the wedding is cancelled less than six months before that date.

-The balance of all fees is due in the Parish Office one month prior to the rehearsal.
+The balance of all fees is due in the Parish Office six weeks prior to the rehearsal.
 Checks should be payable to the individuals and mailed to the attention of Parish Administrator Jamie Chalker.
 The church’s mailing address is 625 Main St., Chatham, MA 02633.